mehulagg/gitlab/doc/user/admin_area/settings/visibility_and_access_controls.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/32935) in GitLab 12.6.

 By default, a project marked for deletion is permanently removed with immediate effect.
-By default, a group marked for deletion is permanently removed after 7 days.
+By default, a group marked for deletion is permanently removed after seven days.

 WARNING:
 The default behavior of [Delayed Project deletion](https://gitlab.com/gitlab-org/gitlab/-/issues/32935) in GitLab 12.6 was changed to